roaringjohn/CDDA-Mods/README.md

 All credit for the original mods goes to their creators.

+Current update status-
+ZSFixed_Extended Buildings and Roadwarrior (madmax) are borked and will not load.
+Hopefully fixed soonish.
+Touhou has a borked vehicle but is otherwise fine, and will load.
+Fixed soon. eps_cbm throws an error that seems to be harmless, so it will load.
+If I can figure out what the problem is it'll be fixed soon.

 Some other mods, like ones removed from here (WIP)

 https://github.com/YukariMindGap/Nechronica_Redux